A Beautiful Lie: Deluxe edition

 On November 26, 2006, a special edition of A Beautiful Lie was released and features different artwork, a third bonus track (all versions have at least two); the UK version of the song "The Kill" entitled "The Kill (Rebirth)", and a DVD that features the music video for "The Kill", the making of the video for "The Kill", live performances and MTV2 moments involving the band.

 Before production of the Deluxe Edition, the band requested that the members of the "Echelon" send in their names so that they could be thanked for their support over the years.
 As a result, the inside cover(s) of the Deluxe Edition contain a large list of printed fan names.
 In addition to this, the front cover contains a lenticular image consisting of the Mithra (phoenix) and the Trinity (skulls).

 2007 re-release

 A Beautiful Lie was re-released on November 26, 2007, following extensive touring throughout Europe, in an attempt to expose themselves to a larger audience.
 The re-release is essentially the same as the original release, although includes different artwork.
 The album was re-released in Ireland again in November 2007, the version contains the UK version of "The Kill" and a second bonus track, and an acoustic version of the song "A Beautiful Lie" recorded live on a radio session.

-2025 re-release
+20th anniversary deluxe edition

-On August 16, 2025, during their show celebrating 20 years of the album at the Kia Forum Jared said that they will be re-releasing A Beautiful Lie around November with a lot of unheard songs and an acoustic version of The Kill.
+On January 14, 2026, the band started releasing cryptic teasers, believed to be related to the 20th anniversary edition of the album, which was teased at their 2025 Kia Forum anniversary show of the album.
+On January 23, 2026, the band released "God's Eye", a reworked demo from the album's original sessions, alongside CD and vinyl pre-orders for the album.
+And on February 27, 2026, the band released "Over My Head", another reworking of an album session demo.